GoogleCloudPlatform/community/tutorials/puppet-in-google-cloud-platform.md

 2. Before starting Puppet agent, edit the /etc/hosts file to identify the Puppet master to use to request the certificate.
 At the end of the file, specify the internal IP address of the puppet-master Compute Engine instance, as shown following:

         [PUPPET_MASTER_COMPUTE_ENGINE_INSTANCE_INTERNAL_IP_ADDRESS]      Puppet
-You can get the internal IP address of the puppet-master Compute Engine instance from the VM instances page in the GCP console.
+You can get the internal IP address of the puppet-master Compute Engine instance from the VM instances page in the Cloud Console.
 3. Run the following commands to run the Puppet agent:

         sudo systemctl start puppet